Athanasius the Meteorite: Arrival in Meteora

 At that time, Mount Athos was regularly attacked by Turkish pirates.
 The monks were forced to leave their skete and had to disperse.
 Athanasius left Mount Athos with two other monks and went in search of an isolated place to practice asceticism.
 After several attempts, a disciple of Gregory of Sinai, who had become a bishop, advised them to go to Thessaly, in the region of Meteora, where hermits had already been living since the 11th century.
 Athanasius saw that the peaks of Meteora were ideal for monasticism, and they decided to settle on the top of a rock where a rock-carved chapel had already existed.
 The monk Gregory became the higoumen of the small community, which was soon joined by other monks.

 Athanasius led a very rigorous life there, practicing asceticism and hesychasm.
 He withdrew five days a week to a cave where he remained alone in continuous prayer, fasting and sleeping very little.
-He was said to acquireed have acquired clairvoyance and experienced spiritual ecstasy, of which he did not speak to the other monks.
+He was said to have acquired clairvoyance and experienced spiritual ecstasy, of which he did not speak to the other monks.
 Later, Athanasius asked Gregory for permission to move to the highest rock of Meteora.
 Gregory hesitated because he wanted to make Athanasius his successor, but he finally agreed.

 The Monastery of the Transfiguration

 Athanasius therefore left for the highest rock, called the "Meteor," and accepted with him only those monks who were most capable of leading a very austere life.
-He then organized the community by giving it a cenobitic monastic rule, following the Typikon of the monasteries of Mount Athos.
+In 1356, he organized the community by giving it a cenobitic monastic rule, following the Typikon of the monasteries of Mount Athos.
 A church was built and dedicated to the Transfiguration of the Lord.
+The foundation of the monastic community was protected and sponsored by the local lord Simeon Uroš, based in nearby Trikala, who that same year proclaimed himself Emperor of Serbs and Greeks following the death of Stefan Dušan.
 This monastery later also became known as the Monastery of Great Meteoron.
-It attracted many monks, and its fame spread throughout Greece.
+It attracted many monks, and its fame spread throughout Christians in the broader region.
 It was also said that Athanasius had acquired the gift of prophecy and predicted the failed siege of Thessalonika by the Ottomans in 1372.
 He died in 1380.